NCI-CGR/GwasQcPipeline/README.md

 If you use this workflow in a paper, please cite the URL of this repository (https://github.com/NCI-CGR/GwasQcPipeline).

 The documentation of this pipeline is at https://nci-cgr.github.io/GwasQcPipeline/

+### LOG
+add new parameter to config.yml sex_chr_included to skip sex concordance check step if no sex chromosome is included